MichiganTech/MichiganTech_test/README.md

   03. Collaborative learning

 Contents of this repository are not moderated.
 Anyone can clone this repository and make changes.
+You are very strongly encouraged to edit only the contents you have contributed.

 Contact information